RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

 If C6 provisioning stops, preserve the complete log, current C6 identity, and both build hashes.
 Do not erase state or retry with a different artifact until the failed gate is understood.

+### Subscriber migration checklist and diagnostics

+When validating an S3-to-P4+C6 subscriber migration:

+- distinguish proxy-ready from media-ready in logs
+- do not map `ROB_ERR_NOT_READY` to local fallback behavior
+- verify C6 media settings match peer requirements (for example ESP-NOW keys/channel)
+- verify subscription success before debugging callback parsing
+- verify payload expectations against pre-migration baseline data

+## Acceptance checklist for production sign-off

+All gates should pass before production sign-off:

+- C6 image is provisioned through the P4 workflow and identity-confirmed
+- C6 media role is active with expected configuration
+- P4 proxy client reaches ready state
+- expected subscriptions are installed
+- expected payload flow is observed at Central
+- no proxy-to-local fallback path is used